 Every year, the festival begins on the hundredth day after Easter and lasts for two weeks.
 It is a nontouristic event bound up with Tusheti's ancient animist religion.
-It involves ram sacrifices at the ancient shrines known as Khatebi, the drinking of sacred rye beer, separate-sex feasting and more different activities.
+It involves ram sacrifices at the ancient shrines known as «Khatebi», the drinking of sacred rye beer, separate-sex feasting and more different activities.

 The origin of the festival name

 There are two theories of what and why people celebrate this festival.
-It is possible that it is derived from the meaning of the eternity of the community – from the two Greek words - Anatos - immortal and Geno-a community, which is evidenced by the importance and ritual of the shrine.
+It is possible that it is derived from the meaning of the eternity of the community – from the two Greek words «Anatos» (immortal) and «Geno» (community), which is evidenced by the importance and ritual of the shrine.

 The pathogen was well known for his miracles and ability to cast out devils.
 One day he was captured and taken to the city of Sebastia.
-St. Athogen was burned at the stake for his devotion to the Christian faith, but people celebrate this festival not for St. Athogen name, but for an icon of this name.
+St. Athogen was burned at the stake for his devotion to the Christian faith, but people celebrate this festival not for St. Athogen's name, but for an icon of this name.

 Vardoba and Spartangelozoba

 At each summer village festival (Atnegenoba) there is a host.
-The «Shulta», an exceptionally important person who is elected by the village for a year.
+The «Shulta», an exceptionally important person, who is elected by the villagers for one year.
 In short, the Shulta is the fixer, party maker and catalyst to make it happen.
 At an indeterminate time before the great day, a posse of men will take to the beer hut, a small house in the village built to brew beer and prepare food.
 If the Shulta is a man he will take control and manage the proceedings.

-A person called a “Khelosani» is responsible for ensuring that all the ceremonies are carried out properly.
+The person called «Khelosani» is responsible for ensuring that all the ceremonies are carried out properly.
 He makes an offering of sacred beer to the deity/saint of the khati shrine and brings out a sacred banner/flag, blesses it with a cry of ‘aludi’, and rings bells to announce the beginning of the festival.
 In some villages, the banner is taken to the khati shrine where it spends the night.
 If the person carrying the banner reaches the shrine without stopping, his village will have good luck for the following year.
 The banner is taken back to the village the next morning and the festival begins.

 At the end of the fest, the ritual horse races are held.
 Smartly ride the horsemen in the mountains of Tusheti.
 This is an unbelievable breathtaking sight!
 The fest represents a great festival of the folk arts.
 Local and foreign children take part in such a festival with special pleasure.
 The smallest armed with the brushes and paints create vanguard works of art on the stone flats.
 Tush women are skilled in knitting and felt cloak making.
 The most popular among the folk art lovers are Tusheti carpets, brightly colored and decorated in unique local geometrical ornament and natural colors, bright socks, knitted shoes «chitebi», woolen cloaks and «kechebi».

-The Tushetian road
+The dangerous road to Tusheti